 Rouge: Again, her Jusenkyo curse is a One-Winged Angel; it gives her the power to defend herself and destroy her enemies without posing any impact to her life.
 It's Cursed with Awesome at worst, and just plain awesome at best.
 She doesn't want to be cured.

 Herb: Gets Mode Locked moments after getting cursed, meaning he can't cure himself.
 The whole point of his story arc, for him, is finding a way to get unlocked so he can then go back to Jusenkyo and cure himself.

 Kiima: Deliberately cursed herself for tactical advantages and has no time to cure herself on-screen before things go ka-blooie.

-At First glance the Hiryu Shoten Ha, an attack that is formed by the user moving int a spiral with a cold battle aura forcing up the hot battle aura of is opponent taking the shape of a tornado seems ridiculous, until you realize that that is exactly how REAL tornadoes are formed with COLD dense AIR pushing up light HOT AIR.
+At first glance the Hiryu Shoten Ha, an attack that is formed by the user moving into a spiral with a cold battle aura, forcing up the hot battle aura of his opponent and taking the shape of a tornado seems ridiculous, until you realize that that is exactly how real tornadoes are formed; from dense cold air pushing up light hot air.